 While I love to entertain, I’m someone who also likes to be part of the party.
 I’m not the type to want to stay tucked away in the kitchen or hang out behind the bar making one mixed drink at a time.
 If I have people over, it’s because I actually wanna hang out with them, you know?

-So, whenever I have folks over for some festive merrymaking, I always turn to big batch cocktails by the pitcher.
+So, whenever I have friends or family over for some festive merrymaking, I always turn to big batch cocktails by the pitcher.
+Specifically, these mojitos by the pitcher.
 That way, I can knock out at least one full round of drinks in a single go and let my guests serve themselves at will.

 Why you’ll love this batch cocktail recipe